Mukhtorkhon Tashkhodjaev: Scientific works

-Tashkhodjaev prepared 5 textbooks, 8 teaching-methodical manuals, 2 monographs, 30 articles and theses in national and foreign journals, and 36 articles and theses at conferences held in the republic and foreign countries within the scope of scientific research. announced.
+Tashkhodjaev prepared 5 textbooks, 8 teaching-methodical manuals, 2 monographs, 30 articles and theses in national and foreign journals, and 36 articles and theses at conferences held in the republic and foreign countries within the scope of scientific research.

 Under Tashkhodzhaev's scientific guidance, 2 researchers received the Doctor of Philosophy (PhD) degree in economics.
 Also, 3 students won the state scholarship of the President of the Republic of Uzbekistan, 5 students won the famous state scholarship, and 6 students won the republican science Olympiad.